Cardinals vs. White Sox Player Props Betting Odds

-The St. Louis Cardinals visit the Chicago White Sox at Guaranteed Rate Field on Saturday at 2:10 PM ET.
-Those looking to place a player prop wager can find odds for Luis Robert and others in this matchup.
+Nolan Arenado and Luis Robert are among the players with prop bets available when the St. Louis Cardinals and the Chicago White Sox meet at Guaranteed Rate Field on Sunday (first pitch at 2:10 PM ET).

 Bet on this matchup or its props with BetMGM!